The Beaulieu attraction grounds and gardens will reopen to local visitors on 29 March. Find out more.

 Tree Carvings

 Come face-to-face with a giant Green Man tree carving on the Mill Pond Walk.
 See the many-headed Hydra stretching out into the river, or the magnificent Griffin as you enter the attraction.
-New for 2020 are Jack Frost and the May Queen which can also be seen on the Mill Pond Walk.
+New for 2021 is Jack Frost and the May Queen which can also be seen on the Mill Pond Walk.

 The gardens, fountains, flowers, and food garden are superb!